Mohamadreza2001/Mohamadreza2001/README.md

 - 💬 Ask me about **C#, .net framework , EF , SSMS**

+- 👨‍💻 All of my projects are available at [https://github.com/Mohamadreza2001](https://github.com/Mohamadreza2001)

 - 📫 How to reach me **mohammadrezamirdar2001@gmail.com**

 <h3 align="left">Connect with me:</h3>